myinqi/Celona/README.md

 2) Hyprland: also follow the detailed steps in the installation.txt file (just add hyprland to line 65, you can have both niri and hyprland if you wish to switch between them)

+Important: the installation.txt describes the installation for a fresh installation with CachyOS.
+If you have a different Linux distribution, you can follow the steps in the installation.txt file, but you will need to install the dependencies yourself.

 ## Requirements